sherlock-audit/2023-05-ecoprotocol/README.md

 ___

 ### Q: Please list any known issues/acceptable risks that should not result in a valid finding.
-AMM (or any external contract) arbitrage due to rebasing is not a valid finding
+AMM (or any external contract) arbitrage due to rebasing is not a valid finding.

+The audit is meant to be focused heavily on High/Medium issues that affect L2ECOBridge.sol, L1ECOBridge.sol and L2ECO.sol.
+If there is a Medium issue found in ECO.sol but it does not affect the three contracts above, then it may not be considered in scope and rewarded.
+ECO.sol and other contracts were put in scope simply to allow Watsons to find any issues in those contracts that would also affect the main 3 contracts (L2ECOBridge.sol, L1ECOBridge.sol and L2ECO.sol).
 ___

 ### Q: Please provide links to previous audits (if any).